prachi-2005/splitease/README.md

 Live Demo:
 🔗 https://spliteaseexpense.netlify.app/

-Splitease is a modern expense-sharing web application inspired by Splitwise.
+Splitease is a modern expense-sharing web application.
 It allows users to create groups, add shared expenses, and automatically calculate balances between members.
 This project is built entirely using HTML, CSS, and Vanilla JavaScript, with client-side data persistence using LocalStorage.
 The focus of this project is clean UI design, structured JavaScript logic, and real-time balance calculation.

 ✨ Features